emilybache/Yatzy-Approval-Kata/README.md

 (assuming you already have texttest installed, see http://texttest.org)

-The simplest way is to open texttest like this:
+The simplest way is to open texttest in the same folder as this README.md file:

-	texttest -a yatzy -c $PWD -d $PWD/texttests

-Note that $PWD should automatically expand to the complete path to the current working directory.
-If it does not, insert it by hand instead.
+    cd Yatzy-Approval-Kata
+	texttest

 You can switch version from yatzy1 to yatzy2 and yatzy3 by changing the 'executable' listed in texttests/config.yatzy.

+If you prefer to start texttest in another folder, then set the environment variables TEXTTEST_CHECKOUT and TEXTTEST_HOME to the fully qualified path of the folder this README file is in.